25% OFF SITE WIDE FOR BLACK FRIDAY + Free deluxe gifts!

-by Rebecca Farrar of Wild Witch of the West
+by Rebecca Farrar of Wild Witch of the West / art by Alphonse Mucha

-Lammas, aka Lughanasadh in Gaelic, marks the beginning of the harvest season in Wiccan and Pagan traditions.
-It occurs August 1 as rough halfway point between Summer Solstice and Autumn Equinox for the Northern Hemisphere, though Old Lammas was said to occur when the Sun reached 15 degrees Leo.
+Lammas, aka Lughnasadh in Gaelic, marks the beginning of the harvest season in Wiccan and Pagan traditions.
+It occurs August 1 as a rough halfway point between Summer Solstice and Autumn Equinox for the Northern Hemisphere, though Old Lammas was said to occur when the Sun reached 15 degrees Leo.
 Whether you honor the mid-point or astrological date, this special holiday celebrates the mystery and magic of the spirit of the grain.

 The name Lammas comes from old English meaning “loaf mass,” as it originated from celebrations of harvest time.
 Historically in Pagan and Wiccan traditions there were three harvests each year with corresponding holidays honoring each.
 Lammas was the first harvest with grain, the second Mabon (September 21 through September 29 this year) was fruit, and then finally near Samhain (October 31-November 1 this year) was nuts and berries.